tjaffrel/Deep-HP-tutorial/README.md

 $> ci/install.sh
 ```

-:warning: Deep-HP is, for now, only available with Double and Mixed precision codes, so no fixed precision, `FPA_SUPPORT` should be set to 0.
+:warning: Deep-HP is, for now, only available with Double and Mixed precision codes, so no fixed precision, `FPA_SUPPORT` is set by default to 0 on the Deep-HP branch.

 ## Run Deep-HP

-Tinker need
-Existing Machine Learning Potential: ANI-2x, ANI-1x, ANI-1ccx
-Compatible integrators: Verlet, RESPA/BAOAB RESPA, RESPA1/BAOAB RESPA1
-To enable their use, in the key file:

 Deep-HP has only two main **KEYWORDS**: `MLPOT` and `ML-MODEL`.

 `MLPOT` set the type of simulation:
-* `MLPOT NONE` deactivate the MLP evaluation
+* `MLPOT NONE` deactivate the machine learning potential evaluation
-* `MLPOT ONLY` activate only the MLP (Example 1)
+* `MLPOT ONLY` activate only the machine learning potential (Example 1, 3, 6)
-* `MLPOT` activate the MLP but also the FF.
-As both are evaluate at each time step don't forget to disable the terms of the FF you don't want to use (Example 2)
+* `MLPOT` activate the machine learning potential but also the force field.
+As both are evaluate at each time step don't forget to disable the terms of the forcefield you don't want to use (Example 2)
-* `MLPOT EMBEDDING` active the MLP on a group of atoms, like a QM/MM embedding.
-(Example 4)
+* `MLPOT EMBEDDING` active the machine learning potential on a group of atoms, like a QM/MM embedding.
+(Example 4, 5)

 `ML-MODEL` set the machine learning model.
 For Tinker-HP native machine learning model, [ANI1X](https://pubs.rsc.org/en/content/articlehtml/2017/sc/c6sc05720a), [ANI1CCX](https://www.nature.com/articles/s41467-019-10827-4), [ANI2X](https://pubs.acs.org/doi/full/10.1021/acs.jctc.0c00121) and [ML_MBD](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.2c00936), **KEYWORDS** are explicit:
-* `ML-MODEL ANI2X` use ANI2X as MLP.
+* `ML-MODEL ANI2X` use ANI2X as machine learning potential.
 Same for ANI1X, ANI1CXX and ML_MBD.
+(Example 1, 2, 4, 5, 6)

 For non native machine learning model, this is no more difficult.
-You should put your MLP model inside your simulation directory (with your .xyz and .key) and write explicity the name, including extension, of your model.
+You should put your machine learning potential model inside your simulation directory (with your .xyz and .key) and write explicity the name, including extension, of your model. <br />
 The begining of the **KEYWORDS** depend of whether the model was build with TorchANI or [DeePMD](https://docs.deepmodeling.com/projects/deepmd/en/master/index.html):
 * `ML-MODEL ANI_GENERIC my_mlp_model.pt # my_mlp_model.json my_mlp_model.pkl my_mlp_model.yaml`
-* `ML-MODEL DEEPMD my_mlp_model.pb`
+* `ML-MODEL DEEPMD my_mlp_model.pb` (Example 3)

 ### TorchANI format

-If your `model` was trained with TorchANI, you don't have to do anything in particular but make sure that :warning: your predicted energies is in Hartree and atomic coordinates is in Angstrom (default units in TorchANI).
-Tinker-HP will directly convert to kcal/mol.
+If your `model` was trained with TorchANI, you don't have to do anything in particular but make sure that :warning: **your predicted energies is in Hartree and atomic coordinates is in Angstrom** :warning: (default units in TorchANI).
+Tinker-HP will directly convert to kcal/mol. <br />
-For more information have a look in [TorchANI](https://aiqm.github.io/torchani/examples/energy_force.html) or directly in our source code extension located in your tinkerml environment `/home/user/.../anaconda3/envs/tinkerml/lib/python3.9/site-packages/torchani`.
+For more information have a look in [TorchANI](https://aiqm.github.io/torchani/examples/energy_force.html) or directly in our source code extension located in your tinkerml environment `/home/user/.../anaconda3/envs/tinkerml/lib/python3.9/site-packages/torchani`. <br />
 Our TorchANI extension has also functions that convert your `model` in `pkl`, `yaml` and `json` formats.
 These formats are more compact and human readable friendly than TorchANI's `jit` format.
-But more importantly, when you are saving a `model` in `jit` format you are saving the whole code which may cause issues and you will not be able to use Tinker-HP's full capabilities (e.g neighbor list, multi-GPU, Particle Mesh Ewald).
+But more importantly, when you are saving a `model` in `jit` format you are saving the whole code which may cause issues and you will not be able to use Tinker-HP's full capabilities (e.g neighbor list, multi-GPU, Particle Mesh Ewald). <br />
 We recommend to save your model in `pkl`, `yaml` or `json` formats.
 Here is a python code that explain how to do it from this [Example](https://aiqm.github.io/torchani/examples/nnp_training.html) of TorchANI:

 ```python